catalogicsoftware/cloudcasa-helmchart/README.md

 Whether you are managing existing Velero installations or using the advanced Pro features, with CloudCasa you don't need to be a storage or data protection expert to back up and restore your Kubernetes clusters.

 This Helm repository contains Helm charts for installing the CloudCasa agent on Kubernetes.
-For help using the repository contact, CloudCasa support (support@cloudcasa.io).
+For help using the repository, contact CloudCasa support (support@cloudcasa.io).

 ## Prerequisites